fcamara7/GeneidTRAINerDocker/README.md

 a "user-configurable file" in which the user rather than the program selects a few of the parameters needed to generate an optimized geneid prediction file for your species of interest.

-Currently the user can select minimum and maximum intron size, minimum and maximum intergenic distance (values to be incorporated into the gene model portion of the parameter file).
-The user can also select the start and end coordinates of the acceptor, donor, start (and for a few species branch) profiles which are incorporated into the parameter file as PWMs (POSITION-WEIGHT MATRICES) of Markov models of order 1.
+Currently the user can select **minimum and maximum intron size**, **minimum and maximum intergenic distance** (values to be incorporated into the gene model portion of the parameter file).
+The user can also select the **start and end coordinates of the acceptor, donor, start (and for a few species branch) profiles** which are incorporated into the parameter file as PWMs (POSITION-WEIGHT MATRICES) of Markov models of order 1.

 The config file currently has the following variables that can be modified by the user.
 Note that setting the variables to "0" tells geneidTRAINer to ignore them and tells the program to use automatically generated values: